waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-the player will start at the path to Frostfang Peak and click the action button, then move to the castle gate and click the action button, then move to the castle courtyard and click the action button, then move to the mine and click the action button, then move to the castle courtyard and click the action button.
+- the player will start at the path to Frostfang Peak and click the action button, then move to the castle gate and click the action button, then move to the castle courtyard and click the action button, then move to the mine and click the action button, then move to the castle courtyard and click the action button.
-I have chosen these locations because these are locations with no action, open action, collect action, and use action
+- I have chosen these locations because these are locations with no action, open action, collect action, and use action

 ### Expected Test Result

-when the player clicks the action button in the frast to Frostfang Peak nothing will happen, when the  player clicks the action button at the castle gate there will be a message saying "There is no response", when the player clicks the action button in the castle courtyard nothing will happen, when the player clicks the action button in the mine there will be a message saying "You found a pickaxe" and the pickaxe will be added to the players inventory, when the player clicks the action button in the castle courtyard after picking up the pickaxe there will be a message saying "You used the pickaxe to break through" resulting in a new path being unlocked
+- when the player clicks the action button in the frast to Frostfang Peak nothing will happen, when the  player clicks the action button at the castle gate there will be a message saying "There is no response", when the player clicks the action button in the castle courtyard nothing will happen, when the player clicks the action button in the mine there will be a message saying "You found a pickaxe" and the pickaxe will be added to the players inventory, when the player clicks the action button in the castle courtyard after picking up the pickaxe there will be a message saying "You used the pickaxe to break through" resulting in a new path being unlocked

 ---

+## Help button

+testing what will happen when the player clicks on the help button

+### Test Data To Use

+Details of test data and reasons for selection.

+### Expected Test Result

+Statement detailing what should happen.

+---

 ## Player Win

+**VALID** Testing what happens when the player has collected all of the required ingredients for the potion **INVALID** testing what happens when the player has not collected all of the ingredients

+### Test Data To Use

+- the player will move around the map and collect the water from the spring of life, the frostsnap berries, the flameheart essence, amd the leviathan bone -

+### Expected Test Result

+When the player collects all of these ingredients a message will pop up saying "You Win!
+You found all of the ingredients and made a potion to cure the poison" and the game will close.
+If the playing has not collected all of the ingredients there will be no popup saying that they have won and they will continue to play the game

+---

+## Decreasing health and Player Lose

+**VALID** testing what happens when the player dies **VALID** testing what happens to the health when the player moves **INVALID** testing what happens when the player as at least one health left **INVALID** testing that happens when the player doesn't move

+### Test Data To Use

+**VALID** The player will move between two locations until the players health reaches 0 **INVALID** the player will not move

+### Expected Test Result

+- when the player dies a message will pop up saying "You Win!
+You found all of the ingredients and made a potion to cure the poison" and the game will end
+- when the player's health reaches 0 there will be a message saying "You have died, you failed to gather all of the ingredients.
+GAME OVER" and the game will end
+- when the player moves the players health will decrease by 1
+- if the player does not move the health will not decrease
+- if the players health is at least 1 the game will not end

+---

+## Example Test Name

 Example test description.

 ### Test Data To Use